microsoft/Xbox-GDK-Samples/Samples/Tools/CMakeXboxConsoleApp/readme_en-us.md

 Build With/Out Installing (BWOI).
 If enabled, it requires an ExtractedFolder environment variable which points to the extracted Microsoft GDK created by the *BWOIExample*'s `extractgdk.cmd` script.
-It can optionally also have an extracted Windows 10 SDK (19041) for the May 2020 GDK or later.
+It can optionally also have an extracted Windows SDK.
 The CMake project does not need the results of the vctargets.cmd script because it doesn't use the Gaming.\*.x64 MSBuild platforms.

 To enable this build option, set `BUILD_USING_BWOI` to True using CMakeSettings.json.
 Alternately, if building with the command line, add